 Your information has been modified successfully.
 Do you want to save your changes?

 Mark Greeven is Professor of Innovation and Strategy at IMD.
-Drawing on a decade of experience in research, teaching and consulting in China, Mark explores how to organize innovation initiatives your business context is in constant flux.
+Drawing on a decade of experience in research, teaching and consulting in China, Mark explores how to organize innovation in a turbulent world.
 He has been collaborating with innovative Chinese companies and entrepreneurial multinationals to explore novel ways of organizing, accelerating corporate innovation, designing business ecosystems to thrive on uncertainty.
 He is a fluent Chinese speaker.